zhcet-amu/zhcet-web/README.md

 factory=in.ac.amu.zhcet.configuration.sentry.SentryFactory
 ```

 **IMPORTANT** - Do not forget to configure this factory as it extracts the actual user IP from `X-FORWARDED-FOR` header where it is masked by reverse proxies.
-Not using this may result in fitering of Sentry Event in case reverse proxy masks user IP as `localhost` and obviouslt the reports about the origin of error will be wrong
+Not using this may result in filtering of Sentry Event in case reverse proxy masks user IP as `localhost` and obviouslt the reports about the origin of error will be wrong

 ## Running